Share Hope: How John Rambo Uses the Mental Health Warrior Challenge Coin to Help Others

 “Rambo,” I said, sitting down beside him, “what’s going on?”

 He sighed, staring down at his calloused hands.
+“My friends are struggling — mentally, emotionally.
+I want to help… I’m just not sure how.”

 Warrior Solutions

-John Rambo and I go way back.
-He knows my story — two decades locked in battle with Bipolar, Alcoholism, Anxiety Disorders and PTSD.
-Battles that left me feeling so powerless, I tried to end my life.
-But in my darkest moment, I discovered a truth that changed everything: mental health is the key to overcoming any challenge.
+Battles that left me feeling so powerless… I tried to end my life.
+But in that darkness, I discovered a truth that changed everything: Mental health is the key to overcoming any challenge.

-Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge.
-So you can take control of your emotions, overcome challenges, and build the life you really want.
+Armed with that truth, I created the Mental Health Warrior Program — a bold SELF-HELP approach that puts YOU in charge.

 Not just a coin.
-A Warrior lifeline!
+A Warrior lifeline.

 I reached into my pocket and pulled it out.
 One side gleamed with the Warrior emblem.
 The other read: “I Am Stronger Than My Challenges.”